devnote-dev/yagpdb-ccs/README.md

   <summary>Custom Mute CC</summary>
   <br>
   A selective channel mute custom command that works just like it sounds.
 It can be edited to also send messages in Mod-Log channels when used.
+  *Note:* this CC is no longer supported as there are more efficient versions of this code.
+Eventually, when there are more CCs added to this repository, this custom command will be removed.
   </br>
 </details>